 National wildlife refuges offer everyone a chance to unplug from the stresses of daily life and reconnect with their natural surroundings.
 Green Bay National Wildlife Refuge contains beautiful island ecotypes and habitat that are rare elsewhere in Wisconsin and Michigan.
 These special communities support rare plants like dwarf lake iris and Canada yew, are home to colonial nesting birds and create vital migration stopovers for raptors, songbirds and waterfowl.

 The Plum and Detroit Island units are open to the public Memorial Day through Labor Day, from sunrise to sunset.
 Plum Island is home to rare forest and coastal habitats, as well as a historic U.S. Coast Guard lifesaving and navigation station.
 The nearby Detroit Island unit has 148 acres that are open to the public for recreation, including hunting.
 These two refuge units can only be accessed by private boat, kayak or commercial charter.
 While other islands are closed to the public to protect habitats and species found there, views of the islands from the water provide ample opportunities to view wildlife and historic sites from a distance.

-For general questions email GreenBayRefuge@fws.gov
+For general questions, please email GreenBayRefuge@fws.gov.

 Location and Contact Information

-The refuge is made up of:
+The refuge is now made up of the following six units:

-Hog Island provides nesting habitat for colonies of herring gulls, great blue herons, black-crowned night herons and great egrets.
-Pilot Island provides nesting habitat for herring gulls and a large colony of nesting double-crested cormorants.
-Plum and St. Martin Islands contain ecotypes and habitat rare elsewhere in Wisconsin, including the coastal fens and alvars.
-These communities support rare plants such as dwarf lake iris and Canada yew, making the refuge a unique opportunity for conservation and management.
+The islands also contain special habitats that are rare elsewhere in the Lake Michigan area, including coastal fens and alvars.
+These communities support rare plants like dwarf lake iris and Canada yew, making the refuge a unique opportunity for conservation and management.